Expert help on Complex Matters

 Reconsideration

-If you feel that the issues raised by INZ or the reason for declining the visa were not fair, or now you have resolved the concerns regarding the declined visa, you can apply for your visa application reconsideration.
+• If you feel that the issues raised by Immigration New Zealand (INZ) or the reason for declining the visa were not fair, or now you have resolved the concerns regarding the declined visa, you can apply for your visa application reconsideration.
 You need to ensure that you address the reasons for which visa was declined and/or provide additional documents which you were unable to provide with your earlier applications.

-Immigration gives a chance to the applicant (onshore applicants for temporary visas) to provide further information, comments, or provide evidence before making a decision.
-It is vital that you submit a full response to every concern raised by Immigration; otherwise, your visa will be declined.
+• INZ gives a chance to the applicant (onshore applicants for temporary visas) to provide further information, comments, or provide evidence before making a decision.
+It is vital that you submit a full response to every concern raised by INZ; otherwise, your visa will be declined.
 We help applicants by providing the right guidance about the evidence they can submit to satisfy all the concerns when they apply for visa NZ.

 Section 61 Request